eriktuck/my-website/content/blog/Vibe coding my data science portfolio.md

 I don't know that this still qualifies as "vibe coding".
 I had to take ownership of nearly every line of code in the codebase.
 If I didn't have experience in web development, I don't know how far I would have gotten.
 In the end, I was glad for the struggle since it forced me to not only learn Hugo but it also showed me a new way of integrating AI agents while coding.

-As promised, you can find the finished site at [eriktuck.com](eriktuck.com).
 ## lessons learned
 If you're thinking about following in my footsteps, I'll offer a few pieces of advice: